 IEEE 802 Wireless Technologies in Heterogeneous Networks for Cognitive Radio Systems

 Cognitive Radio Techniques will enhance current and future communication networks.
 The IEEE 802 family of wireless technologies provide a set of building blocks for heterogeneous wireless networks that can be controlled by a Cognitive Radio Manager function.
 IEEE 802 standards support both licensed and license-exempt operations, offering enhanced flexibility in the design and operation of Cognitive Radio Systems.
-In addition, IEEE Standards define mechanisms for network discovery and handover that facilitate service continuity in heterogeneous networks.
+IEEE Std 802.22 specifies cognitive Wireless Regional Area Networks for operation in the VHF/UHF bands.
+In addition, IEEE Std 802.21 specifies mechanisms for network discovery and handover that facilitate service continuity in heterogeneous networks.

 Heterogeneous networks built from licensed and license-exempt radio may be exploited synergistically, resulting in more efficient utilization of spectrum resources leading to low cost/bit, capacity enhancements and improved client quality of service.